A Collective Song: Music to make hearts sing

 Help support the music center in Al Aqaba, where learning, playing, and healing through music help soothe trauma, provide an outlet for stress, and so build peace.
 Hosted by Al Aqaba's Ibn Rush'd Library and mentored by the Edward Said Conservatory of Music in Ramallah, third graders at Al Aqaba's elementary school receive instruments and a music teacher visits once a week to give lessons, and iTunes for the library.
 Al Aqaba's parents look forward to their children's concerts.

 MAKING HEARTS SING

 When people come together to play music to raise funds for this project and when the music center opens in Al Aqaba, the collective efforts will truly make hearts sing.
 In Al Aqaba, anyone can go to relax, listen to recordings, learn an instrument, and play in ensembles.
 Stress, grief, and trauma obstruct our ability to think clearly; by providing music to heal, reduce stress, and open a constructive outlet, we hope to benefit the children of Al Aqaba, rekindle hope and inspire peace.

 On May 3rd, 2015, Lina held a benefit concert at her school.
 There were fifteen excellent performers at the concert, ranging from professionals to students.
 The concert was a success, and embodied what this music center will give the people of Al Aqaba.
-Lina also spoke at Santa Clara County's Annual Palestinian Day, and thanks to these events, grants, and individual donors, we have raised $13,000 for this project as of now.
+Lina also spoke at Santa Clara County's Annual Palestinian Day, and thanks to these events, grants, and individual donors, we have raised over $26,000 for this project as of now.
 This is enough to begin tangibly creating the center in Al Aqaba, and we look forward to progressing on this project this summer.